Martins-Iroka/BibleQuiz/README.md

 # BibleQuiz

-A question and answer app implementing the concepts i learnt from the book; Android Programming:TheBigNerdRanch 3rd Edition
+A simple question and answer application